Nehemiah Rogers: Biography

+Family

-Rogers married Margaret, sister of William Collingwood, canon of St. Paul's after the Restoration, and had a daughter Mary, buried 1642, and at least three sons: Nehemiah (1621–1683), John Rogers (1627–1665?), and Zachary.
+Rogers married Margaret, sister of William Collingwood, canon of St. Paul's after the Restoration.
+They had a daughter Mary, buried 1642, and at least three sons: Nehemiah (1621–1683), John Rogers (1627–1665?), and Zachary.
 The last graduated B.A. from Emmanuel College, Cambridge, 1648, was vicar of Tey 1661–1700, and of Chappel from 1674.

 A portrait of Nehemiah Rogers, engraved by Berningroth of Leipzig, with a German inscription, is mentioned by Colonel Chester.

+Publications

 Rogers wrote ably on the parables, in a style learned and full of quaint conceits.
 His expositions have become exceedingly scarce.
 The titles of his publications run: